ashtrail/thoughtfulinquiry.com/content/resources/personality-typology.md

 It's a good typology blog overall, so don't hesitate to check out more of their content.

+You might also be interested in my this video on [deducing the cognitive functions from a 4 letter type and conversely](https://www.youtube.com/watch?v=YDSWY1kr4vU).

 To learn the types, I'd recommend [Michael Pierce's playlist on the topic](https://www.youtube.com/watch?v=zdwGmkc9brI&list=PL6rzdODmcL65kvRx1us3UXkxWclo-LJ_h&pp=iAQB).
 His YouTube channel is a good place to learn more about the MBTI in general once you've got the basics down.

 If you're looking for something a bit more arcane and obscure, I enjoy [Skimmerlit's channel](https://www.youtube.com/watch?v=6-ySrhaOTg0&list=PLapyHb3ibDRXM5PjMODG8oPx58cL9gST-&pp=iAQB) for original insights on the topic.